emmyileeva/Workbook-3/README.md

   - When the user exits the application
 - Uses date and time stamps in the format: `yyyy-MM-dd HH:mm:ss`

+### ✅ SearchInventory
+- Manages and searches product inventory using `ArrayList`
+- Loads product data from a CSV file using `BufferedReader`
+  - Each product has an ID, name, and price
+- Displays a menu to the user:
+  1. List all products (sorted by name)
+  2. Look up a product by ID
+  3. Find products within a price range
+  4. Add a new product to the list
+  5. Quit the application
+- Implements:
+  - `Product` class to represent individual products
+  - `InventoryManager` class to handle inventory operations
+  - `Store` class for the menu loop and user interaction
+- Great practice for:
+  - File input with parsing using delimiters
+  - Working with `ArrayList` and sorting collections
+  - Creating a modular program with multiple Java classes
+  - Using conditionals, loops, and menu-based interaction

 ---

 ## ✨ What I Learned